 Nice example of the De Bry edition of Antonio Pigafetta's seminal map of Africa.

-The map is bound into the 1598-99 edition of De Bry's Vera Desciptio Regni Africani, Quod Tam Abincolis Quam Lusitanis Congus appellatur, as issued.
+The map appeared in the1598-99 edition of De Bry's Vera Desciptio Regni Africani, Quod Tam Abincolis Quam Lusitanis Congus appellatur, as issued.

 First engraved and published in Rome in 1591, Pigafetta's map is a work of towering importance.
 Engraved by Natale Bonifacio to illustrate Pigafetta's account of the observations made by the Portuguese explorer Duarte Lopes between 1578 and 1584, the map was a remarkable leap forward in the mapping of the African Continent.
 The present example, re-issued by De Bry, is a faithful effort to reproduce the original map, issued just 7 years after its first publication.

 The map depicts the African continent from the Mediterranean to the Cape, but it unusually cuts off West Africa to focus on the eastern portions of the landmass.
 This was perhaps to reflect the Portuguese interest in extending their trade and influence to the interior African power centers, especially to Monomotapa in the south.

 The reader is struck by the accuracy of the coastal outline, as well as by the density of place names and geographic features filling the interior.
 While not all have a basis in strict fact, this was the most detailed and certainly, for the Congo, the most precise map of Africa ever published to that time.
 The geography is dominated by large mountain ranges and long rivers.
 A compass rose is tucked in north central Africa, while scrolling script spells out the various kingdoms, empires, and other political entities and settlements.

 The seas are where even more decorative elements are added.
 Ships and sea monsters ride the waves.
 A beautiful detail is that the large interior lakes are dotted with serpentine heads; sea snakes haunting the waters.